Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Dataset Details

-\textbf{MAPLE (CS-Conference).} Since the label space we use (\ie 15,808 labels from \citet{zhang2022metadata}) is not identical to the original label space of CS-Conference (\ie 13,613 labels from \citet{zhang2023effect}), we remove papers that do not have any relevant labels in our label space.
+\textbf{MAPLE (CS-Conference).} The candidate label space of CS-Conference for evaluation is the same as that of CS-Journal for pre-training (\ie 15,808 labels from \citet{zhang2022metadata}).
+Because this label space is not identical to the original label space of CS-Conference (with 13,613 labels), we remove papers that do not have any relevant labels in our adopted label space.

-\textbf{MAPLE (Chemistry-MeSH).} The candidate label space we use (\ie 30,194 MeSH terms) is a superset of the original label space of Chemistry-MeSH.
-Other settings remain the same.
+\textbf{MAPLE (Chemistry-MeSH).} The candidate label space of Chemistry-MeSH for evaluation is the same as that of Biology-MeSH and Medicine-MeSH during pre-training, which is a superset of the original label space of Chemistry-MeSH.